gayverjr/pyemap/docs/algorithms/graph_drawing.rst

 Visualization
 --------------
-The graph can be interacted with and written to file using the :ref:`emap <emap>` object.
+The graph can be interacted with and written to file using the :class:`~pyemap.emap` object.
 The graph is visualized using PyGraphviz_ and
 Graphviz_.

 .. _PyGraphviz: https://pygraphviz.github.io/